-NEW to New Zealand, but with 12 years proven reliability and dependability, the robust Pod Trailer is the last enclosed trailer you’ll ever need to buy.
-With a hot dipped galvanised chassis, polyethylene body and rubber sealed waterproof pod lid, the Pod Trailer is as much at home camping and touring as it is doing all the essential jobs a utility trailer excels at.
-Not only for leisure, but great for tradie’s, contractors, lawn mowers, landscapers, forestry workers, luggage, shuttles, and much more.
+With 14 years proven reliability and dependability, the robust Pod Trailer is the last enclosed trailer you’ll ever need to buy.
+With a hot-dipped galvanised chassis, polyethylene body and rubber sealed waterproof pod lid, the Pod Trailer is as much at home camping and touring as it is doing all the essential jobs a utility trailer excels at.
+Not only for leisure, but great for tradie’s, contractors, lawnmowers, landscapers, forestry workers, luggage, shuttles, and much more.

 About the Pod Trailers Brand

 In 2006 in Australia, Phil Savoury, ex pat Kiwi, designed the world’s first plastic tub and lid trailer as a development from the standard box trailer.

 Twelve years on, Phil has sold in excess of four thousand of these POD’s, of varying styles and configurations, into the Australian market, where the majority of them find their way into the outback’s enduring the harsh, rugged conditions of the tortuous roads and tracks.
 They have stood the test of time, and proven they are every piece as good as what they look.